AliSoftware/OHHTTPStubs/README.md

 > Be warned that I don't personally use Carthage, so I won't be able to guarantee much help/support for it.

-## Using the right Swift Version of `OHHTTPStubs` for your project
+## Using the right Swift version for your project

-`OHHTTPStubs` supports Swift 2.2 (Xcode 7), and both Swift 2.3 and Swift 3.0 (Xcode 8) 🎉
+`OHHTTPStubs` supports Swift 2.2 (Xcode 7), Swift 2.3 (Xcode 8), Swift 3.0 (Xcode 8+) and Swift 3.1 (Xcode 8.3+) 🎉

 Here are some details about the correct setup you need depending on how you integrated `OHHTTPStubs` into your project.

 <details>
-<summary><b>CocoaPods</b></summary>
+<summary><b>CocoaPods: nothing to do</b></summary>

 If you use CocoaPods version [`1.1.0.beta.1`](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1) or later, then CocoaPods will compile `OHHTTPStubs` with the right Swift Version matching the one you use for your project automatically.
+You have nothing to do! 🎉

 For more info, see [CocoaPods/CocoaPods#5540](https://github.com/CocoaPods/CocoaPods/pull/5540) and [CocoaPods/CocoaPods#5760](https://github.com/CocoaPods/CocoaPods/pull/5760).
 </details>

 <details>
-<summary><b>Carthage</b></summary>
+<summary><b>Carthage: choose the right version</b></summary>

 The project is set up with `SWIFT_VERSION=3.0` on `master`.

-This means that the framework on `master` will build using Swift 3.0 on Xcode 8.2 and Swift 3.1 on Xcode 8.3.
+This means that the framework on `master` will build using:

+* Swift 3.1 on Xcode 8.3
-Swift 2.2 on Xcode 7 and Swift 2.3 on Xcode 8.
+* Swift 3.0 on Xcode 8.2
+* Swift 2.2/2.3 on Xcode 7.x.

-If you want Carthage to build the framework with Swift 2.3, you can use the `swift-2.3` branch, whose only difference with `master` is that the project's Build Settings set `SWIFT_VERSION=2.3` instead of `3.0`.
+We stopped doing Swift-2.3-specific branches (too much maintenance work), so if you want Carthage to build the framework with Swift 2.3 you can:

-Hopefully, Carthage will address this in a future release.
-See the related issue [Carthage/Carthage#1445](https://github.com/Carthage/Carthage/issues/1445).
+ * either use an older Xcode version
+ * or use the previous version of `OHHTTPStubs` (5.2.3) — whose `master` branch uses `2.3`
+ * or fork the repo just to change the `SWIFT_VERSION` build setting to `2.3`
+ * or ask Carthage maintainers to [fix this issue](https://github.com/Carthage/Carthage/issues/1445) once and for all.

 </details>

 # Special Considerations